Cloudstek/paw-hashids/README.md

 ## Installation

+### Pre-compiled

-1. Download the latest release from the [releases page](https://github.com/Cloudstek/Paw-HashidsDynamicValue/releases) or clone the repository to your Paw extensions dir.
+1. Download the latest pre-compiled release from the [releases page](https://github.com/Cloudstek/Paw-HashidsDynamicValue/releases)
+2. Extract the contents to your paw extensions folder.
-2. Make sure you name the folder `nl.cloudstek.Hashids` else it won't work.
+3. Make sure you name the folder `nl.cloudstek.Hashids` else it won't work.
-3. Enter the folder and run `yarn` or `npm install` to install required dependencies.
 4. Open Paw and enjoy!

+### Development

+1. Clone this repository
+2. Run `yarn` or `npm install`
+3. Run `webpack`
+4. Copy the contents of build/ to your paw extensions folder.